GabeScott/standard-works-vault/General Conference/1985 April - The Victory over Death.md

 May I read a few lines from two letters.
 The first is from the chairman of Catholic Relief Services:

-“I want to acknowledge the very generous contribution of The Church of Jesus Christ of Latter-day Saints ... for relief efforts in Ethiopia and the Sudan.
+“I want to acknowledge the very generous contribution of The Church of Jesus Christ of Latter-day Saints … for relief efforts in Ethiopia and the Sudan.
 You can be sure that these funds will be put to rapid use to help alleviate the suffering that millions face in those countries.

 “We are pleased to participate in an interfaith action of this kind.
 Such ecumenical efforts underline the compassion and concern which we hold in common when faced by such human tragedies as well as our common commitment to positive action.

 “This cooperation between us has a special character since the resources involved come directly from your individual members through a day of fasting.
-It is thus in a very heartening sense an example of people responding to people at a fundamental level of moral and practical concern. ...
-Sincerely yours in Christ, [signed] Daniel P. Reilly, Bishop of Norwich, chairman of the board of directors”
+It is thus in a very heartening sense an example of people responding to people at a fundamental level of moral and practical concern. … Sincerely yours in Christ, \[signed\] Daniel P. Reilly, Bishop of Norwich, chairman of the board of directors”

 And now from the president of the American Red Cross:

 “I cannot thank you and your members in the U.S. and Canada enough for the outstanding support you have given the Red Cross relief effort in Africa.
 Your most recent contribution of $800,000 brings the total donations to $1,400,000.
-This support ... has permitted us to provide 350,000 victims food for a month based upon the Red Cross estimate that $4 a month is needed to feed a child. ...
+This support … has permitted us to provide 350,000 victims food for a month based upon the Red Cross estimate that $4 a month is needed to feed a child. …

-“In Ethiopia ... on a daily average the Red Cross workers are feeding more than 500,000 people. ...
-Red Cross assistance is being provided to the most vulnerable groups: children under 5 years of age, pregnant women, nursing mothers and the elderly.
+“In Ethiopia … on a daily average the Red Cross workers are feeding more than 500,000 people. … Red Cross assistance is being provided to the most vulnerable groups: children under 5 years of age, pregnant women, nursing mothers and the elderly.
 In northern Ethiopia where few other organizations are able to work, assistance is being given to the most needy.

 “In neighboring Sudan the situation is deteriorating rapidly.
 200,000 to 300,000 new refugees from Chad, Uganda and Ethiopia are expected by the end of May.
 In addition, Sudan itself is being affected by the drought with 280,000 forced to leave their homes in search of food.
 15,000 children were recently found to suffer night blindness, the last step to total blindness due to poor nutrition.
-These children are now being fed by the Red Cross. ...
+These children are now being fed by the Red Cross. …

-“You may be assured the Red Cross is honored by the trust you have placed in our relief work.
-All contributions given through the American Red Cross are used in African Famine Relief.
+“You may be assured the Red Cross is honored by the trust you have placed in our relief work. *All* contributions given through the American Red Cross are used in African Famine Relief.
 No overhead or fund raising costs are being deducted.
 I know your members have sacrificed to make this relief possible.
 The trust of your fellowship will be honored.
-God bless you all.
-[Signed] Richard Schubert, President”
+God bless you all. \[Signed\] Richard Schubert, President”

 As you see, we have provided immediate aid to the extent of $4,400,000.

 Thank you for what you have done.
 Many contributed far more than the value of two meals.
 You have cast bread upon the waters, and it will return to you as you experience the peace of generous hearts.

 You responded in a magnificent way in sharing of your plenty with those who are destitute.
 We can similarly respond to a score of other challenges we face as Latter-day Saints to move forward the work of God.
 On this Easter morning, when we remember Him who gave His life for each of us, let us resolve, individually, to walk in obedience to the teachings and commandments of our Savior and to deal with mercy, I humbly pray as I leave with you my testimony of the divinity of this work, in the name of Jesus Christ, amen.